 Types of Fermentation Crocks

-Open crocks are simple, straight-walled vessels, sold with or without a lid and weights.
+Open crocks are simple, straight-walled vessels sold with or without a lid and weights.
 In the most basic setup, an open crock can simply be covered with a cloth, with ordinary items like plates or stones used as weights, or you can purchase weights and a lid separately.
-Open crocks are generally less expensive, more readily available, easier to clean, and can fit large items, such as a whole head of cabbage, through the wide opening.
-The drawbacks to an open crock are that they require close and regular attention to prevent mold infestations and brine overflow and they can let strong odors escape.
+Open crocks are generally less expensive, more readily available, easier to clean, and can fit large items through the wide opening, such as a whole head of cabbage.
+The drawbacks to an open crock are that they require close and regular attention to prevent mold infestations and brine overflow, and they can let strong odors escape.

-What's the difference between using a fermentation crock versus a glass jar?
+What's the difference between using a fermentation crock and a glass jar?

-A ceramic crock is the more traditional method of fermentation, and many home fermentation experts say that it is the best (or even only) way to get a deep, fully developed flavor.
-But another option is using a wide-mouthed glass jar, such as a Mason jar.
-They have the advantages of being easier to find, inexpensive, and easy to clean since they don’t absorb odors or stains.
-The transparent glass lets you monitor progress, but they could be considered less attractive than an opaque crock and the UV light they let in could negatively affect your fermented foods.
+A ceramic crock is the more traditional fermentation method, and many home fermentation experts say that it is the best (or even only) way to get a deep, fully developed flavor.
+But another option is using a wide-mouthed glass jar, such as a Mason jar, which has the advantages of being easier to find, inexpensive, and easy to clean since they don’t absorb odors or stains.
+The transparent glass lets you monitor progress, but they could be considered less attractive than an opaque crock, and the UV light they let in could negatively affect your fermented foods.
 They also generally hold smaller batches and allow more air in and out than a water-sealed crock.
-If they’re used with a traditional lid, it can’t be tightened completely and needs occasional “burping” to allow built-up pressure to escape.
+A jar with a traditional lid, it can’t be tightened completely and needs occasional “burping” to allow built-up pressure to escape.
 These days many airlock fermentation lids are available for glass jars; they feature one-way valves that allow gas to escape but prevent air, mold, dust, and yeast from entering and keep strong odors sealed inside.
 On the downside, these extra lids take up more storage space in your kitchen and are an added expense.
 In the end, whether you use a crock or a jar comes down to personal choice, as each has its advantages and drawbacks.

 What size crock do I need?

-For a small household of one or two people or those just starting out, a half-gallon (2-liter) crock will be sufficient, relatively lightweight, and won’t take up too much counter space.
-For 2-4 people or larger batches, a 1- to 3-gallon crock might be more suitable and is still not overwhelmingly large or heavy.
-For larger households or those who have caught fermentation fever and plan to make multiple batches at a time, bigger crocks are available in a wide range of sizes ranging from 3 gallons all the way up to more than 10 gallons, but start to get quite costly (and heavy) as the size increases.
+For a small household of one or two people or those just starting out, a half-gallon (2-liter) crock should be sufficient; they are relatively light and won’t take up much counter space.
+For two to four people or larger batches, a 1- to 3-gallon crock might be more suitable and is still not overwhelmingly large or heavy.
+For larger households or those who have caught "fermentation fever" and plan to make multiple batches at a time, bigger crocks are available in sizes ranging from 3 gallons all the way up to more than 10 gallons.
+However, they start to get quite costly (and heavy) as the size increases.

 Are containers in any type of material safe to use for fermenting?